blasher/tabbed_subpanels/README.md

-# tabbed_subpanels
+# Tabbed Subpanels
-tabbed subpanel solution for suiteCRM / SugarCRM CE
+### A tabbed subpanel solution for SuiteCRM / SugarCRM CE

+Docs can be found at: https://blasher.github.io/tabbed_subpanels/